Sunday, May 31, 2015 -

 Find yourself driving through a place you've only ever read about in your kids' school books?
 Turks are fiercely proud of their history and the countryside is thick with monuments and markers of famous battles and events.
 Road trips are a great way to connect the dots and see history come to life.

 "May 19th - Population 24,500."
-An entire town named after
+An entire town named after the day Atatürk landed at Samsun and launched the war for the Anatolian heartland. |

 4. Impromptu Dance Parties